PrisWen/100-days-of-code/README.md

 **Today's Progress :** Today I learned about Overfitting and Underfitting

 **Thoughts :** Validation data helps measure a candidate model's accuracy

+## Day 23 : May 19 , 2020 |  Kaggle's Introduction to Machine Learning

+**Today's Progress :** Today I learned how to use Random Forests

+**Thoughts :** The random forest uses many trees, and it makes a prediction by averaging the predictions of each component tree